davidraker/volttron-lib-modbus-driver/README.md

         * “>l” - A big endian 32-bit integer.

     * Writable - Either TRUE or FALSE.
 Determines if the point can be written to.
-Only points labeled TRUE can be written to through the ActuatorAgent.

     * Point Address - Modbus address of the point.
 Cannot include any offset value, it must be the exact value of the address.